22 Best Argentina Travel Tips

 Finally, don’t try to have an early dinner.
 Locals won’t even consider eating before 8:00 pm!

 In a country where meat is a staple, it almost goes without saying that wine is fabulous.
-The biggest producing regions are Mendoza and Cafayate, where you can go on a wine tasting tour.
+The biggest producing regions are Mendoza and Cafayate, where you can go on a wine-tasting tour.

 things to do in Ushuaia

 Last but not least, one drink you need to try when visiting Argentina is mate – a strong infusion of yerba mate, a bitter herb high in caffeine.
-Argentinians swear by it, but to be honest it takes a bit of an acquired taste to appreciate it (and I haven’t acquired it even after three trips).
+Argentinians swear by it, but to be honest, it takes a bit of an acquired taste to appreciate it (and I haven’t acquired it even after three trips).

-What’s special about it is the culture around it: first of all, many locals never leave their house without their mate.
-They will carry around a thermos of hot water (strictly at 84°C), a bag of yerba mate, and their cup and bombilla – a metal straw used to drink the infusion.
+They will carry around a thermos of hot water (strictly at 84°C), a bag of yerba mate, their cup, and bombilla—a metal straw used to drink the infusion.
 Most importantly, locals normally pass around the mate and share it in a group, all drinking from the same straw.
-Up to you if you want to try it or not!
+It’s up to you if you want to try it or not!

 Ushuaia Patagonia